top of page

 IMA helped to establish the first accredited midwifery school in Afghanistan after the defeat of the Taliban.

 The Community Midwife Training Program began in Bamiyan in 2004.
 In 2006, the first class of 22 midwives completed 18 months of classroom and clinical training, supervised by IMA nurses and midwives.
 The IMA volunteers brought the Afghan faculty along as well, and the school continues to run well.
 We are especially proud of the many trained midwives the Bamiyan School has produced.
 When IMA arrived in Afghanistan, the country's maternal mortality ratio was the highest in the world.
 That was mostly due to a lack of skilled care providers.
 Since midwifery education was established, Afghanistan no longer appears on the list of top ten countries with the highest maternal mortality.
-The Bamiyan Community Midwife Training Program, thriving to this day, has produced more than 2% of the midwives in Afghanistan.
+The Bamiyan Community Midwife Training Program thrived up until the Taliban takeover of August 2021.
+Since then, communication has been difficult, and we look forward to a time we can go back.

 Haiti